 - Success.
 Even if fertility treatment is successful, it's common to have stress and fear of failure during pregnancy.
 If you've had depression or anxiety in the past, you're at higher risk of those mental health conditions coming back in the months after your child's birth.

 - Multiple births.
 A successful pregnancy that results in multiple births can add stress during pregnancy and after delivery.

 Get professional help from a therapist if the emotional impact of infertility treatment, pregnancy or parenthood becomes too heavy for you or your partner.

 Depending on your age and health history, your usual health care professional may recommend a medical evaluation.
 A gynecologist, urologist or family doctor can help find out whether there's a problem that requires a specialist or clinic that treats infertility problems.
 In some cases, both you and your partner may need a full infertility evaluation.

 To get ready for your first appointment:

-- Make a list of any medications, vitamins, herbs or other supplements you take.
-Include the doses and how often you take them.
+- Make a list of any medicines, vitamins, herbs or other supplements you take.
+Include the amounts you take, called the doses, and how often you take them.

 - If the first treatment doesn't work, what will you recommend trying next?

-Don't hesitate to ask your doctor to repeat information or to ask follow-up questions.
+Feel free to ask your health care professional to repeat information or to ask follow-up questions.